Term of Award

 The purpose of the study was to survey each of the 100% tobacco-free campuses in the nation (N=175) to assess their policies, procedures, and practices, and the extent to which they adhere to American College Health Association (ACHA) guidelines promoting tobacco-free environments in colleges and universities.
 One key informant from each participating institution completed an online 35-item survey regarding school tobacco policies, practices, and enforcement.
 A scoring rubric was devised to measure compliance with ACHA guidelines.
 One hundred sixty-two institutions responded to the online survey, yielding a response rate of 92.6%.
 Cross-tabulations and Fisher's Exact Tests were used to examine the relationship of geographic region, institution type, enrollment size, and geographic location to compliance with ACHA guidelines.
 Results demonstrated that tobacco-free schools fall short of total compliance with current ACHA guidelines.
 Institutional type and enrollment size appear to be the most closely related factors among demographic variables, with public colleges/universities having the highest degree of compliance, and smaller schools (<10,000) more likely to enforce tobacco control policies.
 Larger schools are more likely to employ a tobacco control task force of a variety of members to enforce tobacco control policies.
 Findings from this study may serve as a helpful resource to colleges and universities for development of public health policies, practices, and enforcement for tobacco control.

 Plaspohl, Sara S., "An Assessment of America's Tobacco-Free Colleges and Universities: Policies, Procedures, Practices, and Adherence to Acha's 2009 Guidelines and Recommendations" (2010).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 635.